Tooting Broadway tube station: Former proposals

 A post-war review of rail transport in the London area produced a report in 1946 that proposed many new lines and identified the Morden branch as being the most overcrowded section of the London Underground, needing additional capacity.
 To relieve the congestion, the report recommended construction of a second pair of tunnels beneath the Northern line's tunnels from Tooting Broadway to Kennington.
 Trains using the existing tunnels would start and end at Tooting Broadway with the service in the new tunnels joining the existing tunnels to Morden.
 Designated as route 10, the proposal was not developed by the London Passenger Transport Board or its successor organisations.

 In 2013, it was announced that Transport for London's plans for Crossrail 2 included consideration of a station at Tooting Broadway.
-In October 2015, the plan was changed in favour of a route via Balham.
+In October 2015, the plan was changed in favour of a route via Balham due to difficult soil conditions at the proposed site.

 Incidents

 On 6 October 1960, a train crashed into the end wall at the reversing siding.
 The driver was seriously injured.

-On 4 May 1971, in a similar incident to the Moorgate disaster, another train had smashed into the end wall at the reversing siding at around 30mph.
+On 4 May 1971, in a similar incident to the Moorgate disaster, another train had smashed into the end wall at the reversing siding at around 30 mph.
 Unlike the incident in 1960, this incident ended up killing the driver.